 - List core CISSP processes and write articles on Medium.
 I read various materials and document procedures in my own words, such as the Simplified Change Management process.
 When I spend a day on BCP/DR, I also write an article on my blog with sketches and simple analogies.
 It's the best way to test your knowledge.

-- Discord Certificate Station is a 24x7 community to discuss doubts, but I mainly used it for practice questions.
+- Discord Certificate Station is a 24x7 community where I can discuss doubts, but I mainly use it for practice questions.

 - Driving sessions with Destination Certification — I made a dedicated 5 km circuit to listen to Rob’s videos in the car.
 It was my go-to playlist whenever I was driving.
 It gives you a solid mapping of concepts in the CISSP domain in less than 15 minutes.